csci104/site/resources/mt1-info/index-presp26.md

 - The test will be taken on paper.
 Be prepared a pencil/pen.
 - The exam is **Closed book, Closed notes, Closed Internet (search/reference)**.
 You may use your mind, and blank scratch paper but nothing else.
 No referencing your labs, homeworks, etc.
+- You are allowed 1 **8.5x11 handwritten (front and back) cheatsheet**.
+No **printed** cheat sheets.
+No **single-sided, taped** pages to form a double-sided sheet.
+You may be asked to turn your cheatsheet in when you are done with the exam (so if you want it for posterity, make a copy beforehand).

 ### Topics and Style

-The exam is a mix of short answer, multiple choice, analysis, tracing, and coding.
-We will **visually** grade your code and be fairly lenient with **small** syntax errors (e.g. a missing semicolon).
+The exam is a mix of short answer, multiple choice, and coding snippets.
+We will **visually** grade your code snippets and be fairly lenient with **small** syntax errors (e.g. a missing semicolon).

 #### Unit 2a-2f - Review of CS 103 and CS 170
  - Memory allocation (when to use dynamic allocation)
  - Scope and lifetime of variables
  - Pointers, references
- - Runtime (we will provide your basic series formulas)
- - Linked lists
  - Classes (access modifiers), construction, destructions, initialization lists, use of `const` )
  - Operator overloading
+ - Runtime (you'll probably want your basic series formulas on your cheat sheet)
+ - Linked lists
  - Copy Constructors / Assignment Operators / Rule of 3.

 #### Unit 3 - Recursion
  - Simple recursion
- - **Tracing of recursive functions**
+ - Tracing of recursive functions
  - Understanding order of execution (head vs. tail recursion)
- - **Linked list recursion coding**
+ - Linked list recursion

 #### Unit 4 - ADTS
  - List, Set, Map, Priority Queue, Queue, Stack
- - **ADT Identification**: When to use each given a problem description
+ - When to use each given a problem description

 #### Unit 5 - STL
  - Iterators and their use